1135346386

 It takes a team of people working together and communicating effectively to ensure a person's total care.
-The Jefferson Health Mentors Program (JHMP), the Center’s flagship program for over 10 years, is a critical piece of the interprofessional education movement, which is changing the culture of healthcare.
-JHMP creates a unique opportunity for students to learn firsthand about what matters to people living with chronic health conditions, while working in a collaborative environment with peers from multiple disciplines.
+The Health Mentors Program (HMP), the Center’s flagship program for nearly 20 years, is a critical piece of the interprofessional education movement, which is changing the culture of healthcare.
+HMP creates a unique opportunity for students to learn firsthand about what matters to people living with chronic health conditions, while working in a collaborative environment with peers from multiple professions.

 Health Mentors are community-based volunteers who are living and coping with one or more chronic health conditions or impairments, and have decided to share their journey with students.
 Each year, over 200 volunteer Health Mentors partner with JCIPE to provide this rich educational opportunity to Jefferson students seeking to become healthcare professionals.

-The JHMP curriculum takes students through three modules over the course of 1.5 years.
+The HMP curriculum takes students through three modules over the course of 1.5 years.
 They meet three times with their Health Mentors and complete key assignments along the way.

 • Understand how a person’s environment (social and physical) interacts with health and well-being.